Geospatial Optimization & Analytics Lab-

 GSEN MS Student, Fall 2021 – Summer 2023

-Gabriel is studying to learn how to develop infrastructure for smart-cities.
+Gabriel studied infrastructure for smart-cities, and developed a sensor to add on to a bicycle helmet to make it a smart IoT device.
 His goal is to find innovative ways to integrate geospatial technology and cloud computing to city architecture to improve urban development efficiency and to provide better service to its citizens.
 Gabriel earned his BS in GIST from Texas A&M University–College Station.

 More info: LinkedIn